tritonmedia/base/README.md

 # base

-The base docker image used for all of the Triton microservices
+The base docker image used for all of node.js Triton microservices

 ## License